crowbar/barclamp-crowbar/doc/devguide/devtool-build.md

 ### Preparing Our Build Box
+a
 #### Setup password-less sudo
-During the build process the Dev Tool has to perform certain tasks which require root access (mounting ISOs, etc.).
+Da uring the build process the Dev Tool has to perform certain tasks which require root access (mounting ISOs, etc.).
 In order to avoid being prompted for your password every time we will setup password-less sudo. **Don't run your build as root.**

     # run this command to add your
     sed -ie "s/%sudo\tALL=(ALL:ALL) ALL/%sudo ALL=(ALL) NOPASSWD: ALL/g" /etc/sudoers